Ülevaade USA tuludeklaratsiooni täitmisest majutajatele

 What's the right form to use?

-- All US citizens or US residents (regardless of whether you have US and/or non-US listings on Airbnb): Form W-9.
+- All US citizens or US tax residents, or US formed/registered business entities: Form W-9.
 (W-9 Instructions)

-- Non-US residents receiving payments from US listings on Airbnb and that file a US tax return: Form W-8ECI.
+- Non-US residents receiving payouts from US listings on Airbnb and that file a US tax return: Form W-8ECI.
 You need a Taxpayer Identification Number to complete this form.
 (W-8ECI Instructions)

-- Non-US residents that do not receive payments from US listings on Airbnb should complete a Form W-8BEN/-E. (W-8BEN Instructions)
+- Non-US residents that do not receive payouts from US listings on Airbnb should complete a Form W-8BEN/-E. (W-8BEN Instructions)

 If you're subject to tax information reporting, the information you provide will be reflected on your calendar year Form 1099-K (for Form W-9) or Form 1042-S (for Forms W-8ECI and W-8BEN/-E), which will be issued in January 2023 each year.
 Learn more about Form 1099-K.